10 secrets you don’t know about gay power couples

 They don’t obsess about body image.
 They don’t manufacture false ideals.
 They simply know that their health leads to success, and their brand requires a healthy image.

 Likewise, they know that clothes that fit them well are better than clothes that cost them much.
 They don’t need a lot of clothing, but the clothing they have is good and makes them look good.
-No one tires of looking at a fit man in a well-fitted suit no matter how often he wears it.
+No one tires of looking at a man in a well-fitted suit no matter how often he wears it, whether it’s for the beach or the office.

 Successful people know as Jim Rohn said, “you’re the average of the five people with whom you spend most of your time.”